OneBox (Obx) Tab

 Each OneBox can record from up to 12 16-bit analog channels.

-You must record at least one channel.
-If desired, the XA box can be blank (specfying NO analog channels) provided you also check the XD box to record digital lines.
+If desired, the XA box can be blank (specfying NO analog channels).

 XD Digital Lines